Adjoint methods for static Hamilton-Jacobi equations: Introduction

 and we also look at the following regularized problem:

-\h This problem is of the second type since the regularized equation does not contain $u^{\epsilon}$.
-The idea of dealing with this type of problem is much more different with the previous one since we could not switch the problem into parabolic type.
+This problem is of the second type since the regularized equation does not contain zero order term$u^{\epsilon}$.
+The idea we use to approach this type of problems is much more different to the previous one since we could not switch the problem into parabolic type.
 It turns out that in this case, the adjoint equation is of elliptic type and is an analog of the time-dependent Hamilton-Jacobi equation in \cite{E} as following:

 Besides the beauty of this adjoint equation, we furthermore can also relax the convexity condition of $H$.
-Up to now, all the papers dealing with the Eikonal-like equation require the convexity condition of $H$ for the bounded properties and comparison properties hence the uniqueness of the solutions.
-However, we can see one of the good signal in the paper \cite{I} of Ishii for the proof of uniqueness of $u$ where he only require condition (H4)' instead of convexity condition.
-In this section, we only require that $H$ has some kind of homogenous condition, which is much weaker, and quite natural.
-We will have to reprove such comparison properties and uniqueness of solutions in this section as well, but they are not really a big deal for us.
+Up to now, all the papers dealing with the Eikonal-like equations require the convexity condition of $H$ for the bounded properties of $u^\epsilon, Du^\epsilon$ and comparison properties hence the uniqueness of the solutions.
+However, Ishii in \cite{I} only requires condition (H4)' instead of convexity condition for the proof of uniqueness of the solution $u$, which is the good signal for us to weaken the convexity assumption.
+In this section, $H$ is only required to have some kind of homogenous condition, which is much weaker, and quite natural.
+We will have to prove again the comparison properties and uniqueness of solutions by following the proofs in \cite{FS}, \cite{L}.
 Finally, we get the same speed of convergence as in the case above.
-One interesting point is that we could not find such result in all of the references, so it may be the new one.\\\\\h Finally, in the last section, we will study the effective Hamiltonian of homogenization of Hamilton-Jacobi equations:
+One interesting point is that we could not find such result in all of the references, so it may be the new one.\\\\\h Finally, in the last section, we study the effective Hamiltonian and homogenization of Hamilton-Jacobi equations:

-\h Instead of considering the normal regularized problem, we will look at the slightly different regularized problem, which includes the vanishing viscosity term, as following:
+Instead of considering the normal regularized problem as in \cite{LPV}, we consider the slightly different regularized problem, which includes the viscosity term, as following:

-This problem hence is also of the first type since the regularized problem contains the $z^{\theta}$ term.
-Similar to section 2 above, we will also introduce the fake parabolic adjoint equation as following:
+Following the previous classification, this is a first type problem.
+Thus, we introduce the fake parabolic adjoint equation as following: